takecian/webpay-token-ios/README.md

 [self.navigationController pushViewController:paymentViewController animated:YES];
 ```

-If you want the card form to be populated with card data, use `initWithTitle:card:callback:` instead.
+If you want the card form to be populated with card data, use `initWithPriceTag:card:callback:` instead.

 ### Other classes